Skip to main content

 Kirkpatrick’s View on Evolutionary Psychology

-In his update on “Evolutionary Psychology as a Foundation for the Psychology of Evolution,” Lee Kirkpatrick suggests three ways evolutionary psychology influences psychology.
+In his update titled Evolutionary Psychology as a Foundation for the Psychology of Evolution, Lee Kirkpatrick (2013) outlined three major ways in which evolutionary psychology informs psychological science.

 References

 Kirkpatrick, L.A.
 (2013).
 Evolutionary psychology as a foundation for the psychology of evolution.
 In R. F. Paloutzian and C.L.
 Park (eds.)
 118-137.
 Handbook of the psychology of religion and spirituality, 2nd ed.
-New York: Guilford.
+Guilford.

 Myers, D. (2012) Psychology in Everyday Life, 2nd ed.
-New York: Worth.
+Worth.

 Additional resources